Lend A Helping Hand at Asan Shelter

 Now, what is the procedure?

-With a surplus of 150 dogs, I’m sure you can imagine how hard it is to keep cages clean.
 This is a pretty self directed task.
-If you see a really dirty cage, then clean it!
-Cleaning supplies can be hard to come by, but check under the sink in the shelter complex at the bottom of the hill, or in the bathroom located in the hut beside the shelter complex.
+If you see a really dirty cage or area, then clean it!
 Even something as simple as scooping old poop from a cage can make a world of difference to improve a pup’s living conditions.
 Do what you see when it needs doing.
-There’s also a small cat house at the bottom of the hill.
-Quite often, their litter boxes could use cleaning and replenishing with fresh litter.

 Top up Water Dishes:

-If you notice that a dog doesn’t have water, then fill up his/her water dish!
-There are watering cans all around the shelter, several hoses and a sink in the shelter complex.
+If you notice that a dog doesn't have water, then fill up his/her water dish!
+There is no running water at the barn so we take fresh water with us from Mr Park's house.
+If there is a dirty water bowl, please give it a good scrub before filling it.
+The dogs get extremely thirsty in these hot weather conditions!
 There are so many dogs, and so few hands.
 If you think a doggy needs fresh water, then change it.

 Aggressive Dogs: